• LINE

 Affiliated Society

-Society of Social and Economic History, Kyushu Historical Science
+Society of Social Economic History, Kyushu Historical Science

 Research Keywords

-“Economic Development and Nation Awareness in the Habsburg Empire”
+“Economic Development and Awareness in the Hapsburg Empire”

-He is interested in Central Europe from the late 19th century to the early 20th century, and his main themes are economic development and the formation of a sense of passion.
-In particular, Prague has been selected as a region and focuses on the activities of the Chamber of Commerce and the local businessmen.
-After the end of the 19th century, the Habsburg Empire had declined due to ethnic conflict, but we are considering how the celebrities of the region's renowned business people thought and responded to their ethnic confrontation.
+He is interested in Central Europe from the latter half of the 19th century to the early 20th century, and his main theme is economic development and formation of a sense of unity.
+In particular, Prague has been selected as a region to focus on the activities of the Chamber of Commerce and Industry and local businessmen.
+The view that the Hapsburg Empire since the end of the 19th century had declined due to ethnic confrontation was dominated by the dominant view, but it is examining how local celebrities thought and responded to the ethnic confrontation.

 Major Research Results and Activities

-・"The Trial of Western Economic History Seminar in the Age of Anti-Intellectualism," written by Tsukamu Kimura and Mikio Furukawa, "Challenge of Local Universities," Ishifusha, 2017, pp.173-207.
+・"Attem of Western Economic History Seminar in the Anti-Intellectual Age", edited by Tsukamu Kimura and Mikio Furukawa, "Challenge of Local University", Ishifusha, pp.173-207, pp.173.

 Class seminar